ZYangChen/MoCha-Stereo/README.md

 https://github.com/ZYangChen/MoCha-Stereo/assets/108012397/2ed414fe-d182-499b-895c-b5375ef51425

 <strong>The code, checkpoints and camera-ready paper are still being prepared.
-They will be released released when they are sorted out!</strong>
+They will be released when they are sorted out!</strong>